 Quality of the assessment/evidence is assured because (1) the State of Louisiana requires this test, and (2) the test is nationally normed.

-For candidates to be successful, they must achieve a score that is at least as high as the State requirement.
+For candidates to be successful, they must achieve a qualifying score that is at least as high as the State minimum requirement of 160.